OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - When the secret was used and by whom/source.
 - When the secret has expired.
 - If any attempts to re-use expired expired secrets have been made.
-- If there have been any authentication errors.
+- If there have been any authentication or authorization errors.
+- When the secret was updated and by whom/what.
+- Any administrative actions and possible user activity on the underlying supporting infrastructure stack.

-It is important that all auditing is correctly timestamped, another reason for a centralised approach, to maintain temporal consistency.
+It is important that all auditing is correctly timestamped, therefore, the secret management solution should have proper time sync protocols setup at its supporting infrastructure.
+The stack on which the solution runs, should be monitored for possible clock-skew and/or manual time adjustments.

 ### 2.6 Secret Lifecycle